sumitmalik51/AIW-CAF-Methodology/03-Azure-Firewall-Premium.md

     ![](images/firewall20.png "search gateway")

- 5. In the Azure portal, navigate to your log analytics workspace and in Application rule Monitoring logs review the entire URL.
+ 5. In the Azure portal, navigate to your log analytics workspace and in Application rule monitoring logs review the entire URL.

  # Task 6: DDOS protection